 If you have asthma like I do, then you probably do whatever you can to take your inhaler less.
-I’ve found that drinking tea regularly is important for my lung health and my health overall.
+I’ve found that drinking tea regularly is important for my lung health and my health overall, and it helps me do just that.
 I recently read about mullein tea, which is often used medicinally for respiratory illnesses, and I wondered: is mullein tea actually good for the lungs?

 What Is Mullein Tea?